j0shlam/simulations/pandey_et_al_2022/README.md

 * `.`
 * `.`
 ## modified nucleotide charges (charmm36)
-charges required to be scaled within `topol.top`:
+charges required to be scaled within `topol.top`, shown via an example below.
+A charge scaling factor of 0.6 was used.

 | nr | type | resnr | residue | atom | cgnr  | charge | mass |
 |-  | - | -| -| - | - | - | - |